 Students enrolled at a partner institution should refer to the procedures of that institution in the first place.
 Complaints which cannot be resolved locally and progress to the Formal Stage will be considered under the Student Complaints Procedure.

 The complaints process has three stages:

 - Early resolution

 - Request for review

-If there is no preliminary resolution or you remain dissatisfied with the outcome of the informal stages you have 10 days to submit a formal complaint in writing on a Notification of formal complaint form to the email address indicated on the form.
+If there is no resolution, you remain dissatisfied or the matters raised are particularly complex you must submit a formal complaint in writing on a Notification of formal complaint form to the email address indicated on the form.
 If your complaint is admissible it will be referred to a Complaint Manager who will arrange for an investigation to be carried out.
 You will be kept informed at all stages of the investigation.
 You will receive a formal response which will include any recommendations for resolution and any areas for redress.

 If you are not satisfied with the result of your formal complaint you can request a review of your case.
 The grounds for a review are limited and specified in the Student complaints procedure.
 Following this stage you have the right to take further action through the Office of the Independent Adjudicator (OIA).

 For full information on each stage of the process please refer to the Student Complaints Procedure.

 - Speak to someone for advice and guidance.
 The Students’ Union Advice Centre will be able to advise you on the options available to you and can help you to frame your complaint.